khvnhtung/pi_surveilr/README.md

 # RPi-Surveillance
-Surveillance with Raspberry Pi using one or two camera
+Motion detection using Raspberry Pi and USB Webcam with one or two cameras.
+# Features
+Notify user via Telegram when motion is detected.